secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 It works, we can see my Kali VM (10.0.2.4) communicating with a google server (172.217.16.196).

-But this becomes a hard to read white ~~cluster...~~ blob of text.
+But this becomes a bit of a white ~~cluster...~~ blob of text.
 Let us add some colors.

 Most modern terminals on Linux and Windows support colored text printing: